HunterBowie/hunterbowie.github.io/README.md

 - learn about some of the tools/packages used
 - play around with the code to make it do more complicated things

+# Day 2

+### Things Done

+- got a board rendered to the website
+- got github pages working
+- got the whole canvas javascript thing figured out
+- started learning about javascript more and using jsdoc
+- managed to figure out how to do proper scaling with dpi (ie. chatgpt did)